 Most if not all of the published research to date recommends that gluten intolerance be diagnosed after ruling out celiac disease.

-But wait.
-There is another option if you don't want to wait.
+But what if you don't want to wait to get tested?

-If you're like me though and want relief from your symptoms yesterday, you don't necessary have to wait to get a biopsy.
+If you're like me and want relief from your symptoms like yesterday, you don't have to wait to get a blood test and / or a biopsy of your small intestine.

 Many clinicians will recommend an “open gluten challenge”, which is what my gastroenterologist recommended.